fhopeman/puresec-detect-infrared/README.md

 # puresec-detect-infrared [![Build Status](https://travis-ci.org/fhopeman/puresec-detect-infrared.svg?branch=master)](https://travis-ci.org/fhopeman/puresec-detect-infrared)

-This microservice is supposed to be an infrared detector.
+This microservice is part of the [puresec ecosystem](https://github.com/fhopeman/puresec-master) and is supposed to be an infrared detector.
 All movement detections will trigger a master notification.
 The master can decide what to do with this message (e.g. send a mail).